ConfusedPolarBear/intro-skipper/README.md

 6. After a season has completed analyzing, play some episodes from it and observe the results
     1. Status updates are logged before analyzing each season of a show

-### Installation instructions for MacOS
+## Installation instructions for MacOS

-1. Build ffmpeg with chromapring using brew
+1. Build ffmpeg with chromaprint support using brew:

 ```
 brew uninstall --force --ignore-dependencies ffmpeg